-For the purpose of developing the Price Proposal, the Offeror shall assume that all roadway culverts, excluding those video inspected by VDOT that crossing under Ramp A and Ramp B, and stormsewer pipes shown as being replaced with the Project located within the Project limits are structurally deficient and shall be plugged and abandoned in accordance with VDOT Road and Bridge Standard PP-1, removed, or replaced with adequate structures designed and constructed in support of the Design-Builder's final drainage design.
-If after award the Design-Builder investigates the structural condition of the existing culverts and storm sewer pipes, and as a result proposes use (or repair) of some or all, then it shall be done only with VDOT's approval.
-Storm sewer pipes and structures located downstream of drainage structures installed with the Project to provide adequate hydraulic capacity and not connected to or modified by the Project shall be considered structurally sufficient for purpose of developing the Price Proposal.
-Hydraulic capacity shall be evaluated separately for all impacted storm sewer systems and culverts and may require their replacement on that basis as determined by the Offeror.
-The Design-Builder shall credit VDOT, the differential in cost for utilizing the existing or rehabilitated culverts and storm sewer pipes in lieu of removing and replacing the culvertsstructures.
-The Design-Builder shall assess the structural condition and serviceability of the structure by performing a visual/video inspection of the existing culverts and storm sewer pipes utilizing the assessment criteria for Post Installation Inspections presented in VDOT Supplemental Specification 30203.
+For the purpose of developing the Price Proposal, the Offeror shall assume that all roadway culverts, excluding those video inspected by VDOT that crossing under Ramp A and Ramp B, located within the Project limits are structurally deficient and shall be plugged and abandoned in accordance with VDOT Road and Bridge Standard PP-1, removed, or replaced with adequate structures designed and constructed in support of the Design-Builder's final drainage design.
+If after award the Design-Builder investigates the structural condition of the existing culverts, and as a result proposes use (or repair) of some or all, then it shall be done only with VDOT's approval.
+The Design-Builder shall credit VDOT, the differential in cost for utilizing the existing or rehabilitated culverts in lieu of removing and replacing the culverts.
+The Design-Builder shall assess the structural condition and serviceability of the structure by performing a visual/video inspection of the existing culverts utilizing the assessment criteria for Post Installation Inspections presented in VDOT Supplemental Specification 30203.
 The Design-Builder shall provide VDOT with an inspection report documenting the assessment following the methodology as prescribed in the supplemental specification.
 The report shall include a certification from the Design-Builder's structural engineer attesting to the structural adequacy of the structures and specific recommendations relative to improvements to the structural condition and serviceability of the structures The Design-Builder shall provide the report to VDOT for review and approval prior to proceeding to final design.
-With VDOT's approval, culverts and storm sewer pipes deemed repairable shall be rehabilitated in accordance with VDOT's guidelines including, but not limited to those methods outlined in Chapter 8, Section 8.3.6.7 of the VDOT Drainage Manual and Special Provisions SU302001DB Pipe Rehabilitation and SU302002A Pipe Replacement.
+With VDOT's approval, culverts deemed repairable shall be rehabilitated in accordance with VDOT's guidelines including, but not limited to those methods outlined in Chapter 8, Section 8.3.6.7 of the VDOT Drainage Manual and Special Provisions SU302001DB Pipe Rehabilitation and SU302002A Pipe Replacement.

-For the purposes of developing the Price Proposal, the Offeror shall assume that existing storm sewer systems located within the Project limits, as defined in Part 2, Section 1.1 and which are a functional element of the proposed drainage design, are structurally deficient and that it shall be removed and replaced with adequate structures designed and constructed in support of the Design Builder's final drainage design.
+For the purposes of developing the Price Proposal, the Offeror shall assume that existing storm sewer systems located within the Project limits, as defined in Part 2, Section 1.1 and which are a functional element of the proposed drainage design, are structurally deficient and that it shall be removed and replaced with adequate structures designed and constructed in support of the Design-Builder's final drainage design.
 VDOT has not evaluated the structural condition of the existing storm sewer system and as such does not warrant its structural adequacy.